 Queen’s also believes that corporate engagement activities (such as letters to management and voting of proxies) can be effective when dealing with ESG issues.
 As such, each external investment manager is asked to engage where appropriate and to regularly provide extensive reporting on their ESG activities to support the University's ongoing due diligence.

-The University, acting through its Board of Trustees, has overall fiduciary responsibility for all pension and non-pension investments.
+The University, acting through its Board of Trustees, has overall fiduciary responsibility for all investments.

-The Board of Trustees has established a Pension Committee and an Investment Committee to help ensure that these responsibilities are met.
+The Board of Trustees has established an Investment Committee to help ensure that these responsibilities are met.

-To achieve the funds’ objectives and diversify risk, both committees employ a variety of external investment managers with areas of specialization across a range of strategies, with a careful emphasis on risk management, as well as a long-term focus.
+To achieve the funds’ objectives and diversify risk, the committee employs a variety of external investment managers with areas of specialization across a range of strategies, with a careful emphasis on risk management, as well as a long-term focus.

 The Department of Investment Services at Queen’s manages the day-to-day investment activities of the funds in accordance with policies approved by the Board of Trustees.
-This includes working closely with the Investment Committee and Pension Committee on:
+This includes working closely with the Investment Committee on: